School will be closed on Friday 10th March 2023 due to the extreme weather.

 Students must have basic skills on at least one instrument (including vocals) as well as the willingness to practice daily to improve their skills.

-All students must have good standards of literacy and ICT to complete written and computer-based composition and production work.
+All students must have good standards of literacy and ICT to complete written and computer-based composition work.

 Good attendance will be needed to ensure you don’t miss on learning and are prepared for the assessment that takes place over a lot of lesson time.
-Your first assessment will be from January to April of year 10.
-Time missed will be made up after school.
+All material covered could be on the exam.